MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`AppPoolName`** - **Name**<br>
 `string`.
 Required when `CreateAppPool = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the IIS application pool to create or update.
-Existing application pool will be updated with the settings specified here.
+Specifies the name of the IIS application pool to create or update.
+The existing application pool will be updated with the settings specified.
 <!-- :::editable-content-end::: -->
 <br>